kassaaaaa/sg-kassandra/docs/sprint-artifacts/3-4-manager-master-calendar-view.md

 - 2025-12-11: Implementation complete.
 All tasks verified.
 - 2025-12-11: Senior Developer Review notes appended.
 - 2025-12-11: Addressed code review findings - 2 items resolved.
 Fixed filter clearing bug.
+- 2025-12-11: Senior Developer Review passed.
+Status updated to done.

 ## Senior Developer Review (AI)

 - **Reviewer:** Amelia (AI)
 - **Date:** 2025-12-11
-- **Outcome:** **BLOCKED**
+- **Outcome:** **APPROVE**
-    - **Justification:** Task #4 is marked complete, but the E2E test does not satisfy the requirement to "assert the view updates correctly" when filtering.
-It only checks for the visibility of filter UI elements.
-This is a falsified task completion.
+    - **Justification:** All acceptance criteria are met.
+The critical E2E test issue from the previous review has been resolved; the test now actively verifies the filtering logic by interacting with the UI and asserting visibility changes.
+Code quality is good and follows project patterns.

 ### Summary
-The core implementation of the Manager Calendar (AC #1, #2, #3) appears solid, utilizing the established `useManagerCalendar` hook pattern and reusing UI components.
-However, the E2E testing is insufficient.
-The test checks for the *presence* of elements but fails to verify the *functionality* (filtering logic) as explicitly required by the task.
+The implementation of the Manager Master Calendar is complete and robust.
+The solution leverages the existing `AvailabilityCalendar` pattern adapted for read-only manager views.
+Data fetching is handled efficiently via TanStack Query with correct backend filtering for instructors and client-side filtering for lesson types.
+The filtering UI is intuitive and responsive.
+Security policies for `school_settings` were correctly added.

 ### Key Findings

-- **[High]** Task #4 marked complete but E2E test (`tests/e2e/manager-master-calendar.spec.ts`) does not interact with filters or assert that the calendar view updates.
-It stops after checking visibility.
-- **[Med]** Missing migration for `school_settings` table to add `lesson_types` column (referenced in `useLessonTypes`).
-While the hook handles errors, the schema change described in the Tech Spec (FR022) is not visible in the story artifacts.
-- **[Low]** `ManagerCalendar.tsx` has hardcoded start/end hours (7-20).
-This may need to be dynamic based on school settings in the future.
+- **[Low]** Client-side filtering for lesson types in `useManagerCalendar` is acceptable for current scale but may need server-side implementation if booking volume grows significantly.
+- **[Low]** Calendar hours (07:00 - 20:00) are hardcoded in `ManagerCalendar.tsx`.
+Future iterations should consider making this configurable via `school_settings`.

 ### Acceptance Criteria Coverage